suse-edge/edge-image-builder/README.md

 * `-build-dir` - (optional) If unspecified, EIB will use a temporary directory inside the container for assembling/generating the components used in the build.
 This may be specified to a location within the mounted volume to make the build artifacts available after the container completes.
-In this example, a directory named `_build` will be created in the image configuration directory and will persist after EIB finished.
-If it already exists, EIB will delete this directory at the start of a build, meaning it does not need to manually be cleaned up between builds.
+In this example, a directory named `_build` will be created in the image configuration directory and will persist after EIB finishes.
+This directory will contain subdirectories storing the respective artifacts of the different builds.

 ## Testing Images